fsufitch/protobuf-inspect/README.md

 =====

 This is a simple web server for viewing/editing data files encoded using Google Protocol Buffers.
+Essentially a web interface wrapper around `protoc --encode` and `protoc --decode`.

 Requires Docker.

 ### Build it